Hexzanity/CRUD-DJANGO/README.md

 <h2> System Features </h2>

-**Introduction Page**
-  - Page that shows the details about the example company.

 **Sign in and Out Page**
   - Page to log in the users and admin.

-**Cart System User's Page**
+**System Management Page**
-  - Page that users can create order.
+  - Page that the management can create order.

 **Dashboard of Admin**
   - Consist of tables and graphs about the sales from the users.